> DISCOVER MORE BLOGS

 EDI (Electronic Data Interchange) remains instrumental for exchanging documents within the manufacturing industry.
 Across a company’s digital ecosystem, from trading partners to customers, EDI is the de facto standard when it comes to purchase orders, invoices, shipment notices, and other common documents.

-While manufacturers are far from the only industry to rely on EDI systems, it is fundamental for the manufacturing industry when communicating with trading partners.
-EDI software can enhance and streamline effective communication through automation, which frees up manufacturers to focus on more important tasks like product innovation, quality control, and customer service.
+While most industries rely on EDI systems, EDI in manufacturing is especially fundamental when communicating with trading partners.
+Manufacturing EDI software can enhance and streamline effective communication through automation, which frees up manufacturers to focus on more important tasks like product innovation, quality control, and customer service.

 Here is everything you need to know about EDI in Manufacturing: